 3. Deploy an identity and access management solution

-Experts recommend that organizations look for an IAM solution that allows them to define and enforce access policies.
-It should also have role-based permission capabilities.
-And multi-factor authentication can reduce the risk of unauthorized people gaining access to sensitive information, even if they manage to steal usernames and passwords.
+Experts recommend that organizations look for an IAM solution that allows them to define and enforce access policies based on least privilege.
+These policies should also be based on role-based permission capabilities.
+Additionally, multi-factor authentication (MFA) can further reduce the risk of malicious actors gaining access to sensitive information, even if they manage to steal usernames and passwords.

-In addition, organizations may want to look for an IAM solution that works across their internal data centers as well as their cloud deployments.
-This can simplify authentication for end users, as well as making it easier for security staff to ensure that they are enforcing policies across all of their IT environments.
+Organizations may also want to look for an IAM solution that works in hybrid environments that include private data centers as well as cloud deployments.
+This can simplify authentication for end users and make it easier for security staff to ensure that they are enforcing consistent policies across all IT environments.

 4. Train your staff

-In addition, employees need to understand the inherent risk of shadow IT.
-At most organizations, it’s all too easy for staff to circumvent IT and start using a service like Dropbox or AWS without the IT department’s knowledge.
-Enterprises need to explain why this practice is dangerous and hammer home the potential consequences for the organization — and for the employee’s career.
+Perhaps most importantly, cloud security training should help employees understand the inherent risk of shadow IT.
+At most organizations, it’s all too easy for staff to implement their own tools and systems without the knowledge or support of the IT department.
+Without top-to-bottom visibility of all systems that interact with the company’s data, there’s no way to take stock of all vulnerabilities.
+Enterprises need to explain this risk and hammer home the potential consequences for the organization.

 5. Establish and enforce cloud security policies

 Ideally, security staff should have automated solutions in place to ensure that everyone is following these policies.
 In some cases, the cloud vendor may have a policy enforcement feature that is sufficient to meet the organization’s needs.
-In others, the organization may need to purchase a separate security solutions with these policy enforcement capabilities.
+In others, the organization may need to purchase a third party solution like CASB that offers policy enforcement capabilities.

 6. Secure your endpoints